BA in Political Science

 A total of 11 four-credit courses with a grade of C or higher is required:

-- eight political science courses numbered PO 200–599; at least one of these eight courses must be a seminar numbered CAS PO 505–599.
+- Eight political science courses numbered PO 200–599; at least one of these eight courses must be a seminar numbered CAS PO 505–598

 No more than 8 credits toward the major shall be derived from directed study.
-Freshmen considering a political science major should take at least one core course in the freshman year.
+First-year students considering a political science major should take at least one core course in the first year.

 Note: College of Arts & Sciences international relations courses (CAS IR XXX) do not fulfill major requirements in political science unless they are cross-listed with political science courses (CAS PO XXX).

 Highly qualified students who are majoring in political science may wish to undertake a special course of study aimed at graduation with honors in the major.
-This departmental honors program is usually endeavored during the senior year and includes a required course on research design, a two-semester thesis project culminating in an oral defense, and co-curricular activities that provide insight into politics and government.
-Applications for the honors program must be submitted no later than May 15 of the junior year.
-Interested students should contact the director of advanced programs or the academic advisor in the Political Science Department.
+This departmental honors program is usually endeavored during the senior year and includes a required course on research design, a two-semester thesis project culminating in an oral defense, and cocurricular activities that provide insight into politics and government.
+Applications for the honors program must be submitted no later than the spring of the junior year.
+Interested students should contact the director of advanced programs or the academic advisor in the Department of Political Science.